Dawg Nation Pond Hockey

 Dawg Nation Pond Hockey is back and bigger and better than ever.
-The Dawg Nation Winter Classic presented by DREP returns to the North Pond again this year and will be one to remember as we have partnered with the DREP team, the town of Silverthorne, and the Avs Alumni Association to create an incredible weekend of pond hockey and Giving Back.
+The Dawg Nation Winter Classic presented by DREP returns to the North Pond again this year and will be one to remember.
+Our partnership with the DREP team, the town of Silverthorne, and the Avs Alumni Association all comes together to create an incredible weekend of pond hockey and Giving Back.

 It is hard to beat the former Avs line up that supports us for this event.
-Last year’s choices included: Milan Hejduk, Kyle Quincey, Jan Hejda, John-Michael Liles, John Mitchell and more to be announced.
+Last year’s choices included: Milan Hejduk, Kyle Quincey, Jan Hejda, John-Michael Liles, John Mitchell and more.

-These legendary players are going to be available for auction to play with your team will be announced soon.
+Our legendary players list for 2021 available for auction to play with your team will be announced soon.
 Stay tuned.

 Pups and Pros: